A Hodge-Podge of History

 Three of Joseph Hall’s 11 brothers -- William, Benjamin and Gershom – also bought land.
 And Joseph eventually became town clerk.

-In any event, except for a five-year hiatus, the house and some adjoining acreage stayed in the extended Hall family beyond the death of Joseph on May 31, 1716, until 1861 with the death of Joseph’s descendant, Abner Hall, son of Joseph’s nephew Theophilius Hall.
+In any event, except for a five-year hiatus, the house and some adjoining acreage stayed in the extended Hall family beyond the death of Joseph on May 31, 1716, until 1861 with the death of Joseph’s brother's descendant, Abner Hall, son of Joseph’s nephew Theophilius Hall.

 Fast-forward to June 14, 1927, when